r7kamura/kamo.js/README.md

 ```

 ### map(f)
-Creates a new EventStream that publishes applicaiton results of given function.
+Creates a new Stream that publishes applicaiton results of given function.

 ```
 a        : --1--2--3-->